-Chair: Mary-Jo Kranacher, Department of Accounting and Business Professor: Bharosay
+Professors: Bharosay, Gellis

-Associate Professors: Bartman, Gellis, Kranacher, Ruiz Assistant Professors: Kranacher, Marino Clovey, Stern Coordinator: Richard J. Bartman, Academic Core, Room 2B06 Department Office: Academic Core, Room 2B06, Telephone 262-2500
+Associate Professors: Bartman, Kranacher, Ruiz

+Assistant Professors: Clovey, Stern Coordinator: Richard J. Bartman

 The Accounting faculty aims to provide students with sufficient theoretical and practical tools in the areas of accounting, business and economics to prepare them for the Uniform Certified Public Accountancy Examination, careers in public, private or government accounting, or to allow them to continue with graduate studies or law school.
-The B.S. degree in Accounting at York College includes all the educational requirements to sit for the Uniform Certified Public Accountancy Examination in New York State.
-Students who wish to sit for the examination in another state should consult the appropriate state board of accountancy.